-- Consult your advisor to receive approval to move forward. - Complete the Postpone a Core Course Form: MLIS Request to Postpone a Course - Submit form to Nicole Pietrucha at npietruc@umd.edu.
+- Consult your advisor to receive approval to move forward. - Complete the Postpone a Core Course Form: MLIS Request to Postpone a Course

 Waiving a Core Course

 Students who have successfully completed coursework and/or have work experience that provides a comparable, systematic coverage of the skills, knowledge, and issues covered in a required course may be able to waive the course.